mailez-hq/mailezine/FEATURES.md

 mailezine ships in two editions from one repository.
-The community edition is the open-source, single-binary mail engine; the enterprise edition adds the compliance, scale-out and ML-scanning capabilities.
+The community edition is the open-source, single-binary mail engine; the enterprise edition adds the compliance and scale-out capabilities (plus rspamd learning).
 The split is enforced by the compiler: EE code lives only under `internal/ee/` (plus paired `*_ee.go` assembly files), guarded by the `mailez_ee` build tag.